Mahermayer/mahermayer.github.io/content/projects/autonomous-vehicles/context-aware-lanenet/index.md

 ---

-**Takeaway.** With context-aware reasoning, the system remains stable even when under degraded lane environemnts.
+**Takeaway.** With context-aware reasoning, the system remains stable even when lane markings are incomplete or perturbed by adversarial inputs.